ibm-cloud-docs/loadbalancer-service/l7-pool.md

 * **Interval** - The interval in seconds between two consecutive health check attempts.
 * **Timeout** -  The maximum amount of time the system waits for a response to the health check request.
-* **MaxRetries** - The maximum number of additional health check attempts that the system makes before declaring the service unhealthy.
+* **MaxRetries** - The maximum number of extra health check attempts that the system makes before declaring the service unhealthy.
 * **UrlPath** - The HTTP URL path for the Layer 7 health check.